 Student Traineeship/Apprenticeship Survey

-We invite all students who are doing or have done a traineeship or apprenticeship in the care and support, business, construction, hospitality and retail sectors to take our 10 minute survey and contribute to shaping strategies that strengthen EWYL models and improve outcomes for students.
+We invite all students who are doing or have done a traineeship or apprenticeship in the care and support sectors, Aged Care and Disability Support, Children's Education and Care, Health, Human (Community) Services and Sport and Recreation, as well as Business, Construction, Hospitality and Retail sectors to take our 7 minute survey and contribute to shaping strategies that strengthen EWYL models and improve outcomes for students.

 All answers are anonymous and used for research purposes only.
 All personal information will be carefully stored and managed according to our strict privacy policy.